When Is the Best Time

 Monserrate Palace is rich in history dating back to 1540.
 It was a chapel dedicated to “Our Lady of Monserrate” that belonged to Lisbon's All Saints Hospital.
-It was destroyed by the terrible earthquake in 1755, got rebuilt by three investors from England.
+The chapel was destroyed by a terrible earthquake in 1755, and got rebuilt by three investors from England.

-The last Francis Cook (1817-1901) a textile millionaire took the palace's ruins to create the family summer residence.
+The last of the three Francis Cook (1817-1901), a textile millionaire, took the palace's ruins to create the family summer residence.
 Monserrate Palace combined Arabic, Gothic and Indian architectural styles and was used as their summer house.

 The palace is surrounded by a breathtaking garden with plants and trees from around the world.
 Directly at the palace is a huge New Zealand Christmas Tree (Pohutukawa) covered with red flowers in early summer, in December in New Zealand, the reason for its tree name.

 The palace is almost not furnished except for the library.
 It was emptied of furniture, carpets, paintings, and collections in the middle of the 20th century.
 Each room has a description and a picture of what the room looked like a long time ago.

 A map is handed at the entrance giving you an idea about the palace and the park.
 Our highlight was the gallery, the corridor connecting the three parts of the palace.

 Also, the old chapel ruin covered with fig trees is a stunning place for incredible shots.
 It replaced the former chapel of “Our Lady of Monserrate”.